baozzii/tp/docs/UserGuide.md

 <box type="note" seamless>

-**Note:** Priority must be a number from 1-5, and can accept multiple values to find recipients of either priority value
+**Note:** Priority must be a number from 1-5, and can accept multiple values to find recipients of either priority value.
 </box>

 Examples: